Jussie Smollett sentenced to 150 days in jail in fake attack

 “The damage you’ve done to yourself is way beyond anything else than can happen to you from me,” Linn said.
 “You are now a permanently convicted felon.”

+Uche said he didn’t expect Linn to include jail time but Smollett did.

+“He said: ‘Because I’m a Black guy, no matter how successful I’ve gotten, I’m Black,’” Uche told reporters after the hearing.

-A spokesman for the Cook County Sheriff’s Office said Smollett “will be given a comprehensive medical, mental health, and security assessment and will be placed in appropriate housing,” the same process used for all people entering the jail.
+A spokesman for the Cook County Sheriff’s Office said Smollett will have a comprehensive medical, mental health and security assessment, a routine process.

 Before the sentencing portion of the hearing began, Linn rejected a motion from the defense to overturn the jury’s verdict on legal grounds.
 Judges rarely grant such motions.